Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/fluid_transport.md

 ;;;;;

 To store fluids, you can use a fluid tank.
 The small fluid tanks stores up to *256* buckets of liquid.
 When broken, the small tank keep's all of it's content in the item nbt.
 A comparator output will reflect the tanks fill status.
+Stacked tanks will automatically let the fluid flow down inside.

 <block;oritech:small_tank_block>